 3-Way Links

 Next came 3-way links.
 Once the search engines caught on to the reciprocal links, people came up with 3-way links to try to beat the system.
-In a 3-way link, a person would link to a website, and the owner of that website, instead of linking directly back, would link to the first person from a different website that he or she owned.
+In a 3-way link, three websites would agree to link to each other in a circular pattern (A links to B, B links to C, and C links to A).
+This was an attempt to make the link exchanges appear more natural to search engines.
 That way, there was no direct line between the two links.
 But again, the links often had no relevance to the website they came from.
 Why would a site about cars link to a site about bracelets?

 Starting to Improve